OpenDSA/OpenDSA/RST/en/Spatial/Bintree.rst

 Below is a visualization of the Bintree.
 Use this visualization to help understand how the Bintree data structure works.

-.. avembed:: AV/Development/bintreeAV.html ss
+.. avembed:: AV/Development/PrQuadtree/NBintreeAV.html ss
-   :long_name: Bintree Visualization

-Below is another visualization of the Bintree.
-Be careful when using this.
+Below is an interactive visualization of the Bintree for practice.

-You must set "Bucket Capacity" to be 1, otherwise you will not see the Bintree as described in this section.
-Note that this is a Java applet, so you might need to give permission to your browser to run it.
+.. avembed:: AV/Development/PrQuadtree/ClickableBintree.html ss

+.. [#] A more efficient computation is
+       :math:`(P_x - N_x)^2 + (P_y - N_y)^2 \leq d^2`.
+       This avoids performing a square root function.

+.. odsascript:: AV/Development/bintreeCON.js

+..
+   Saved as a comment in case we need to find this later.
    .. raw:: html

    <center>
    <iframe id="Bintree_iframe"